-A non-endowed scholarship is a finite award but can be upgraded to endowed at any time if desired.
+A non-endowed scholarship is a finite award but can be upgraded to endowed at any time, if desired.

-An MOU is a legal (but non-binding) document that clarifies all aspects of your scholarship, including award criteria and a plan of payment.
+A Memorandum of Understanding (MOU) is a legal (but non-binding) document that clarifies all aspects of your scholarship, including award criteria and a plan of payment.

 After the MOU has been signed by the Foundation Executive Director and the scholarship donor, the document becomes a contract.
 The scholarship award process may begin once the appropriate funding has been established.